 - CANCELLED – ALL AVAILABLE CARDS HAVE BEEN HANDED OUT – Thursday, August 3

 Boulder County received a $100,000 grant from the Regional Air Quality Council to increase transit ridership in Lafayette and reduce air pollution on high ground-level ozone days.
-Boulder County Transportation is looking for innovative ideas from the community on how to structure a fare subsidy program that will increase transit ridership by Lafayette residents and employees.
 Transit use is encouraged for many reasons, including:

 - Reducing air pollution

 Boulder County Transportation held an open contest looking for innovative ideas from the community on how to structure a fare subsidy program that would increase transit ridership by Lafayette residents and employees.
 The contest is now closed but more information, including the winning idea, can be found below.

 Congratulations to the three Lafayette No Fare Contest winners!
 First place went to Elise Rooney from Rockton Software.
 Her project proposal “The Big Green” impressed the selection committee with its innovation and thoughtful implementation.
 Selection committee members were composed of RTD, Boulder County, and Regional Air Quality Council staff as well as local Lafayette residents.
 See Elise’s proposal here.
 Boulder County will be working with Lafayette businesses and Partners for a Clean Environment (PACE) over the next year to provide guidance and subsidies to help Lafayette businesses sign up for Eco Passes.
 Learn more about the PACE Program.

 Thank you to all of the contest participants.
 We had some really terrific proposals and ideas on how to improve transit.